 Shorter varieties perform best in containers.
 They don’t spread out as far as taller varieties, making it easy for the pot to support its needs.
 Plus, shorter zinnias can grow quicker and start producing flowers much sooner.

-Read this post if you want to grow zinnia in containers but have a limited budget.
+Read this post if you want to grow zinnias in containers but have a limited budget.
 You can get a lot of the materials for free or cheap when growing plants

 Some popular short zinnia cultivars include Zahara, Solcito, and the Raspberry Lemonade Mix.